Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 Presentation of the exhibition in South Africa by ANC-veteran Denis Goldberg: here

-Live Performance of MOMENTS IN A LIFE (autobiographical tales) by Denis Goldberg (initiator of the exhibition in South-Africa) set to music and performed at the Stellenbosch Chamber Music Festival in July 2016: here
+Live Performance of MOMENTS IN A LIFE (autobiographical essays) by Denis Goldberg (initiator of the exhibition in South-Africa) set to music and performed at the Stellenbosch Chamber Music Festival in July 2016: here

 Website of Denis Goldberg: www.denisgoldberg.org